uc-r/uc-r.github.io/analytics/predictive/naive_bayes.md

 We can tune the few hyperparameters that a naïve Bayes model has.

 * `usekernel` parameter allows us to use a kernel density estimate for continuous variables versus a guassian density estimate,
-* `fL` allows us to incorporate the Laplace smoother,
+* `adjust` allows us to adjust the bandwidth of the kernel density (larger numbers mean more flexible density estimate),
-* `adjust = TRUE` allows us to adjust the bandwidth of the kernel density (larger numbers mean more flexible density estimate).
+* `fL` allows us to incorporate the Laplace smoother.

 If we just tuned our model with the above parameters we are able to lift our accuracy to 85%; however, by incorporating some preprocessing of our features (normalize with Box Cox, standardize with center-scaling, and reducing with PCA) we actually get about another 2% lift in our accuracy.